 This pullback strategy provides excellent buying signals.
 The drawdown is low regarding the runup.
 However, it gives few daily signals.

-I consider pullback buying to be a good complementary strategy to the bullish trend following.
-All the trading systems I propose on my site implement these entry points.
-That strongly increases their performance.
+I consider pullback buying a good complementary strategy to a bullish trend following.
+All the trading systems I propose on my site implement these entry points, which strongly increases their performance.

 The pullback strategy can be used for trading or strengthening a long-term portfolio.